Post-Mortem of Connectivity Issues on August 10th

-The RubyGems.org web interface and API were intermittently down for a period on August 7th from about 8:43 UTC until 14:07 UTC.
-This post aims to explain the issue and how we’ll work to prevent similar problems in the future.
+RubyGems.org had intermittent connectivity problems for several periods on August 10th from about 7:08 UTC until 10:40 UTC, and again from 19:03 UTC until 19:19 UTC.
+This primarily disrupted gem downloads, and may have caused intermittent errors for gem pushes as well.
+This post aims to explain the issue and how we’ll work to prevent a similar problem in the future.

 All gems are stored in Amazon’s Simple Storage Service, also known as S3.
 On August 10th, AWS had an extended outage in their Virginia region that affected several services, including S3.
 Requests to S3 to get gem files (and gemspecs) where intermittently failing, as well as requests to save new gems/gemspecs into S3.
 Our monitoring showed that during this period, about 4% of download requests were failing.

 All gem downloads pass through Fastly, our CDN partner, where we cache gems in locations near you all around the world.
 Caching really saved us, since about 88% of requests were cached and didn’t need to hit S3 at all.
 This means that 8% of all requests were hitting S3 successfully during this period.